luizbgomide/sovereign/spells.md

 The recipient of this spell gains one [System Strain](/rules#system-strain).

 #### Enfeebling Wave
-A wash of debilitating force erupts in a 20-foot radius at a visible point within one hundred feet.
+A wash of debilitating force erupts in a 20ft radius at a visible point within 100ft.

 All living creatures within the area must make a [Physical](/rules#physical) saving throw or for the rest of the [Turn](/rules#turn) their movement rate is halved and they must make all attack and damage rolls twice and take the worse result.
 If the save is successful, these penalties apply only to the next [Round](/rules#round).